 States differ in the 529 plan tax benefits they offer to their residents.
 For example, some states may offer no tax benefits, while others may exempt earnings on qualified withdrawals from state income tax and, as noted, offer a deduction for contributions.
-However, keep in mind that states may limit their tax benefits to individuals who participate in an in-state 529 plan.
+However, keep in mind that states without tax parity limit their tax benefits to individuals who participate in an in-state 529 plan.

 If you make a nonqualified withdrawal (i.e., one not used for qualified education expenses), the earnings portion of the distribution will usually be taxable on your federal income tax return in the year of the distribution, and probably state return as well.
 The earnings are usually taxed at the ordinary income tax rate of the person who receives the distribution (known as the distributee).
 In most cases, the account owner will be the distributee.
 Some plans specify who the distributee is, while others may allow you (as the account owner) to determine the recipient of a nonqualified withdrawal.